davesag/aem-spa-experiments/README.md

      -DarchetypeArtifactId=aem-spa-project-archetype  \
      -DarchetypeVersion=1.1.0

 The script will ask you some questions.
-For the `groupId` use `spa-example` and for the `artifactId` use `spa-example.example`.
+For the `groupId` use `spa` and for the `artifactId` use `spa.mysamplespa`.

+Then

+    cd spa.mysamplespa

-The resulting shell of a react app can be found in `spa-example.example/react-app/`
+The resulting shell of a react app can be found in `spa.mysamplespa/react-app/`

 Now, assuming you are running your local versions of AEM Author and Publisher (as per above)